 Critical Appraisal Skills

-Critical appraisal skills (CAS) are a core skill for anyone who reads research that informs their clinical practice or any aspect of health care decision making.
-CAS enables readers of research to assess the trustworthiness and validity of published research and therefore use it wisely.
+Critical appraisal skills (CAS) are a core skill for anyone who reads research that informs their clinical practice or health care decision making.
+CAS enables readers of research to assess the trustworthiness, validity and results of published research and therefore use it wisely.

-Sally has delivered CAS programmes for public health teams and NHS trusts, she enjoys debunking research jargon and making commonly used statistical terms more accessible to readers and users of publish research.
-For more information about CAS:
+Sally has delivered CAS programmes for public health teams, NHS trusts and patient groups and she enjoys debunking research jargon and making commonly used statistical terms more accessible to readers and users of publish research.